ResourcesSmall Business Health Care Hub by JPMorganChase

 All-new ICHRA NEW OPTION

-A new coverage option, Individual Coverage Health Reimbursement Arrangements (ICHRAs)(click to see definition), allow employees to purchase their own insurance with tax-free contributions from their employers.
+A new coverage option, Individual Coverage Health Reimbursement Arrangements (ICHRAs), allow employees to purchase their own insurance with tax free contributions from their employers.
 This approach offers flexibility and low financial risk for your business, though some employees may still prefer a company-sponsored plan.

 Learn more about HRAs